InformaticsMatters/squonk/StructureDatabases.md

 * org.squonk.rdkit.db.loaders.ChemblSdfLoader - For ChEMBL (ftp://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/)
 * org.squonk.rdkit.db.loaders.PdbLigandSdfLoader - for ligands from PDB (http://ligand-expo.rcsb.org/ld-download.html.
 The file you want is in the "Chemical component coordinate data files" section and called all-sdf.sdf.gz.
 Fetch it with something like: 'wget http://ligand-expo.rcsb.org/dictionaries/all-sdf.sdf.gz')
 * org.squonk.rdkit.db.loaders.ChemspaceSdfLoader - Chemspace (Obtain this file directly from the ChemSpace people)
+* org.squonk.rdkit.db.loaders.MolportSmilesLoader - Molport in smiles format (https://www.molport.com/shop/database-download)

 Source code for these loaders can be found [here](https://github.com/InformaticsMatters/squonk/tree/openshift/components/rdkit-databases/src/main/groovy/org/squonk/rdkit/db/loaders).
-Currently these are on the openshift branch only, but eventually this will be merged to master.

-Note that loading large datasets like eMolecules screening compounds takes several days.
+Note that loading large datasets like eMolecules screening compounds or Molport takes several days.
 To prevent lost connections to the server terminating the load you might want to look into doing the loading using a the [linux screen facility](https://www.gnu.org/software/screen/manual/screen.html).